Strong-field Gravitational Wave Lensing in the Kerr Background: Abstract

 \section{Abstract}

-Gravitational lensing of gravitational waves (GWs) can encode valuable information about the properties of the intervening lens, yet most existing studies remain restricted to the small-deflection, weak-field regime.
-To bridge this crucial gap, this work presents the first systematic analysis of strong-field, wave-optical GW lensing by a Kerr black hole (BH), extending recent results for non-rotating lenses obtained in Ref.~\cite{Chan:2025wgz} to the astrophysically more relevant case of spinning lens.
-Using the Mano-Suzuki-Takasugi formalism, we compute the strong-field scattering factor (SFSF) and show that the the spin produces characteristic modifications to the lensed waveform, and high-frequency incident radiation is not strongly absorbed by the BH lens, contrary to earlier claims in Ref.~\cite{Chan:2025wgz}.
+Gravitational lensing of gravitational waves (GWs) can encode valuable information about the properties of the intervening lens, but most existing studies remain restricted to the small-deflection, weak-field regime.
+To bridge this crucial gap, this work presents the first systematic analysis of strong-field, wave-optical GW lensing by a Kerr black hole (BH), extending recent results obtained in Ref.~\citep{Chan:2025wgz} for non-rotating lens to the astrophysically more relevant case of spinning-lens.
+Using the Mano-Suzuki-Takasugi formalism, we define and compute the strong-field scattering factor (SFSF) and show that the the spin produces characteristic modifications to the lensed waveform, and high-frequency incident radiation is not strongly absorbed by the BH lens, contrary to earlier claims in Ref.~\citep{Chan:2025wgz}.
 We further derive an explicit expression for the observed waveform for the general source-lens-observer configuration, showcasing the distortions produced by the scattering and quantifying their departure from the Schwarzschild case.
-Specializing to on-axis scattering, a mismatch analysis for a \texttt{GW150914}-like source lensed by a Kerr BH of mass $M=10^2M_\odot$ situated $100GM/c^2$ away from the source reveals percentage-level deviations from the direct (unscattered) wave at scattering angles near $30^\circ$, across a range of lens spin values.
-The mismatch exhibits a sharp decrease at larger scattering angles.
+Specializing to on-axis scattering, a mismatch analysis for a \texttt{GW150914}-like source lensed by a Kerr BH of mass $M=10^2~\mathrm{M}_\odot$ situated $100GM/c^2$ away from the source reveals percentage-level deviations from the direct (unscattered) wave at scattering angles near $30^\circ$, across a range of lens spin values.
+The mismatch generally decreases as the scattering angle increases, but this behavior can change substantially when polarization mixing induced by scattering becomes significant.
+In such cases, components that are absent or suppressed in the direct signal may become appreciable once scattering effects are taken into account.
 For a fixed scattering angle, however, the mismatch shows only a weak dependence on the BH spin in the case of on-axis scattering, which may improve for more general off-axis considerations.
 The framework developed here offers a unified treatment of strong-field GW scattering in Kerr spacetime and provides tools for interpreting future high-precision observations of compact-object lenses in the wave-optics regime.